-The programme reaches a diverse audience during its annual visits across the country, including pre-schoolers, learners from Grade R - 12.
+The programme reaches a diverse audience during its annual visits across the country, including pre-schoolers, learners from Grade R - 12, youth, adults, the elderly, the visually impaired, the hearing impaired and persons with disabilities.

 During the NBW, the South African Book Development Council (SABDC) also draws attention to various programmes to ensure that books reach as many South African households as possible.
 The lack of leisure books in households is a key motivator for the #BUYABOOK Strategy under the NBW campaign.